shirsh008/reinforcement-learning-model-training/README.md

-In this reposatory I am uploading my work I learned to master reinforcement learning
+In this reposatory I am uploading my work I did to master reinforcement learning